North African campaign: Western Desert campaign

 Although Rommel had been ordered to simply hold the line, an armoured reconnaissance soon became a full-fledged offensive from El Agheila in March.
 In March–April, Allied forces were forced back and leading general officers captured.
 The Australian 9th Infantry Division fell back to the fortress port of Tobruk, and the remaining British and Commonwealth forces withdrew a further 100 mi east to the Libyan–Egyptian border.
 With Tobruk under siege by the main Italian-German force, a small battlegroup continued to press eastwards.
 Capturing Fort Capuzzo and Bardia in passing, it then advanced into Egypt, and by the end of April it had taken Sollum and the tactically important Halfaya Pass.
 Rommel garrisoned these positions, reinforcing the battle-group and ordering it onto the defensive.

 Though isolated on land, Tobruk's garrison continued to receive supplies and replacements, delivered by the Royal Navy at night.
-Rommel's forces did not have the strength or training to take the fortress.
+German and Italian forces did not have the strength or training to take the fortress.
 This created a supply problem for his forward units.
 His front-line positions at Sollum were at the end of an extended supply chain that stretched back to Tripoli and had to bypass the coast road at Tobruk.
 Further, he was constantly threatened with a breakout of the British forces at Tobruk.
 Without Tobruk in Axis hands, further advances into Egypt were impractical.

 The Allies launched a small-scale counter-attack called Operation Brevity in an attempt to push Axis forces off the key passes at the border, with some initial success.
 However they could not hold the advance positions and followed Brevity up with a much larger-scale offensive, Operation Battleaxe intended to relieve the siege at Tobruk, but this operation also failed.
 Following the failure of Operation Battleaxe, Archibald Wavell was relieved of command and replaced by Claude Auchinleck.
 The Western Desert Force was reinforced with a second corps, XXX Corps, with the two corps forming the Eighth Army.
 Eighth Army was made up of army forces from the Commonwealth nations, including the British Army, the Australian Army, the Indian Army, the New Zealand Army, the South African Army, and the Sudan Defence Force.
 There was also a brigade of Free French under Marie-Pierre Koenig.